9.4 Credential Use, Competence, and Professional Development

 Representing the credential accurately

 Do not inflate the credential.
-CHES is not the same as MCHES, a clinical license, a registered dietitian credential, a social work license, or a medical degree.
-A CHES can provide health education within training and role.
-The credential does not authorize diagnosis, treatment, prescribing, therapy, or legal advice.
+CHES is not a clinical license, a Registered Dietitian, a licensed clinical social worker, a counselor, or a physician.
+A CHES provides health education within training and role; the credential does not authorize diagnosis, treatment, therapy, prescribing, or legal advice.

-Credential use also applies to recommendations.
-A CHES should be truthful about the qualifications of people they recommend.
-If referring a participant to a smoking cessation counselor, mental health provider, interpreter, or fitness professional, do not exaggerate that person's training.
-If credentials are relevant, verify them when reasonable.
+Credential honesty also applies to referrals.
+When sending a participant to a cessation counselor, mental-health provider, interpreter, or fitness professional, do not exaggerate that person's training; verify credentials when reasonable.

 Scenario Review Checklist